 Additionally, in response to the passage of the Sarbanes-Oxley Act of 2002, the Board of directors, among other actions, has formed a Nominating and Corporate Governance Committee comprised of members of the board of directors.
-This committee is charged with, among other things, reviewing and developing policies and procedures to enhance our disclosure controls and procedures as well as with reviewing our periodic reports and other public disclosures.
+This committee is charged with, among other things, reviewing and developing policies and procedures to enhance our disclosure controls and procedures.
+The audit committee is charged with reviewing our periodic reports and other public disclosures.